mnemnion/codex/README.md

 practice.
 If directories in `/lib` are themselves in codex format this may be readily checked and taken advantage of.

+There should be no assumption that directories under `/lib` are symlinks, nor, if they happen to be, that they are codex `/src` directories under their project name.

 ## doc